Gr\"obner cells of punctual Hilbert schemes in dimension two: Introduction

 \subsection{Toward functional equation}

 Inspired by the theory of plane curve singularities, it was expected in \cite{Ch} that $\l$-functions of reasonably good isolated surface singularities over $\F_q$ depend on $q$ uniformly, which property is called "strong polynomial count", and satisfy the functional equation.
 These $\l$\~functions are infinite products in contrast to those for plane curve singularities, so the functional equation will be with "infinite" scaling factors.
 We will provide examples below.
-Here only Hilbert-type zeta-functions make sense; symmetric powers of a singularity (just a point) are meaningless.
+Here only Hilbert-type zeta-functions make sense to consider; symmetric powers of a singularity (just a point) are meaningless.

-A possible connection with $q$-deformations of the classical $L$-functions touched upon in \cite{Ch} is a motivation here, but this is very preliminary.
+An expected connection with the $q$-deformations of the classical $L$-functions from Number Theory is touched upon in \cite{Ch}; this is quite a motivation, but very preliminary by now.
 0.2cm

-The definition of the {\it local} zeta-function of the singularity ring $\r$ is straightforward: $\z_{\r}(t)\equal \sum_{n=0}^\infty t^n |H_{\r}^{(n)}(\F_q)|$, where $H_{\r}^{(n)}$ is a scheme of ideals in $\r$ of codimension $n$.
-Here $\r$ must be at least Gorenstein, but it can be insufficient.
-It is expected that the surface isolated singularities corresponding to Seifert $3$-folds (as their links) are a natural class.
-The rings $\r$ are over $\C$, so we need here to consider them over extensions of $\Z$ and then switch to $\F_q$ assuming that $q=p^m$ for primes $p$ that are "points of good reduction"; almost all $p$ are such.
+The definition of the {\it local} zeta-function of any singularity ring $\r$ is straightforward: $\z_{\r}(t)\equal \sum_{n=0}^\infty t^n |H_{\r}^{(n)}(\F_q)|$, where $H_{\r}^{(n)}$ is a scheme of ideals in $\r$ of codimension $n$. and $\r$ must be at least Gorenstein.
+The latter can be insufficient: it is expected that the surface isolated singularities corresponding to Seifert $3$-folds (as their links) constitute a natural class.
+The uniform dependence on $q$ is an important test, what is called "strong polynomial $q$-growth" of $|H_{\r}^{(n)}(\F_q)|$. \vfil

+The rings $\r$ are initially over $\C$, so we need to consider them over proper extensions of $\Z$, and then switch to $\F_q$, where $q=p^m$ assuming that primes $p$ are of "good reduction"; almost all $p$ are such.
 This passage to $\F_q$ is sufficiently well understood for curve singularities.
+Then we switch to the $\l$-functions; the functional equation is expected only for them.
+0.2cm \vfil

+{\sf Plane curve singularities.} For the rings $\r$ of {\em Gorenstein curve singularities}, one has: $\l_{\r}\equal (1-t)\z_{\r}(t)$, which is the Galkin-St\"ohr $L$-function.
+It is a polynomial in terms of $t$; see \cite{Sto}.
+The multiplication by $(1-t)$ is a counterpart of the multiplication by $(1-t)(1-qt)$ for smooth projective curves.